-Each year the Department of Political Sciences hands out various prizes and awards to recognize the excellent teaching and research being doing within the Department by faculty, graduate students and undergraduate students.
+Each year the Department of Political Sciences hands out various prizes and awards to recognize the excellent teaching and research being doing within the Department by faculty, graduate students, and undergraduate students.

 Kathleen Burkholder Prize

 The Kathleen Burkholder Prize is awarded each year in honor of Kathleen (Kathy) Burkholder.
 Kathy was a University of Illinois alumna and Political Science graduate student when she tragically passed away from a brain hemorrahage in 1981.
 Her parents and other donors established a fund in her memory, the Kathleen L. Burkholder Graduate Student Award.
-The Department of Political Science uses this fund to award a prize for the best dissertation completed in the previous two calendar years.
+The Department of Political Science uses this fund to award a prize for the best dissertation defended in the previous two calendar years.